Abortion in Ohio: Statistics

-Abortion rights views and activities
+Political advocacy

 Protests

 Women from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.
 In May 2019, women participated in a heartbeat ban bill protest in Cleveland as part of #StoptheBans movement.
 It was organized by NARAL Pro Choice Ohio, Planned Parenthood Advocates of Ohio and Cleveland State University students.
 A #StoptheBans protest in Cincinnati saw dozens of people participating outside the Hamilton County Courthouse where they chanted "Right to life, that's a lie, you don't care if women die".

 Following the overturn of Roe v.
 Wade on June 24, 2022, hundreds of abortion rights protesters gathered at the Ohio State Capitol in Columbus.
 Other protests were held in Akron, Bowling Green, Cincinnati, and Cleveland.
 On July 10, a group of abortion rights protesters in Cleveland camped out in front of City Hall for a week.

 On July 5, 2023, Ohioans United For Reproductive Rights submitted over 700,000 signatures to the Ohio Secretary of State for their petition to get abortion rights on the November 2023 ballot, more than the 414,000 signatures required.

+Pro-life organizations

+Right to Life Action Coalition of Ohio (RTLACO)

+Right to Life Action Coalition of Ohio (RTLACO) is an association of over 30 grassroots pro‑life organizations, advocating for state‑level laws and has supported legislation such as Ohio's "heartbeat bill".